Nicest weekend of the summer on the way with sunny skies and lower humidity

-After some gusty downpours and thunderstorms rolled through in the wee hours before sunrise Friday morning, the day itself was a hazy and humid one.
-Outside of a spotty shower or thunderstorm, most of us dried out during the day with highs around 80 degrees, not that warm by late July standards.
-While some higher humidity and that spotty shower or storm chance will linger through evening, most places remain dry with clearing skies and less humid air building in overnight.
-That should set up one of the nicer weekends we've had all summer, with mostly sunny skies, comfortably warm highs in the low to mid 80s, and noticeably lower humidity levels as an added bonus.
+Enjoy one of the nicer weekends we've had all summer today and tomorrow, with mostly sunny skies, comfortably warm highs in the low to mid 80s, and noticeably lower humidity levels as an added bonus.
 As it is mid-summer, we can only keep the humidity away for so long, and it will sure enough return for most of next week, starting Monday.
 A few primarily afternoon or evening thunderstorms will return along with the higher humidity Monday and Tuesday, although the rest of the week may remain storm-free.
 We'll see the heat slowly build as the week progresses too, with mid 80s to start the week and highs around or even a bit above the 90° mark by week's end.
 Thunderstorm chances may return by next weekend.

 DETAILED FORECAST